PredixDev/px-test/README.md

 ## documentation

-Read the full API and view the demo [here](https://predixdev.github.io/Px-Test).
+Read the full API and view the demo [here](https://predixdev.github.io/px-test).

-The documentation in this repository is supplemental to the official Predix documentation, which is continuously updated and maintained by the Predix documentation team.
-Go to [http://predix.io](http://predix.io)  to see the official Predix documentation.
+Also, make sure to look at the demo-angular.html page for an example of using Polymer with Angular.

 ## Local Development